Carole Baskin: Feud with Joe Exotic, appearances in Tiger King and Shooting Joe Exotic

 Baskin had a long-running feud with Joe Exotic, the former owner of the Greater Wynnewood Exotic Animal Park in Wynnewood, Oklahoma.
 The feud began in 2009 when Big Cat Rescue volunteers initiated an email protest campaign against shopping malls that hosted Exotic's traveling cub-petting shows, prompting many malls to cancel the events.
 Faced with a loss of income, Exotic responded with a pattern of harassment against Baskin, culminating in rebranding his shows with unlicensed facsimiles of the Big Cat Rescue name and logo and a false Florida phone number; in response, Baskin pursued legal action, alleging that Exotic's trademark infringement damaged the reputation of her organization.
 In 2013, a court ordered him to pay Baskin $1 million in damages, leading to his bankruptcy.
-In 2020, he was convicted of attempting to hire a hitman to kill her.
+In 2020, he was convicted of attempting to hire two men to kill her, and was sentenced to 22 years in prison.
 Baskin was grateful about his imprisonment, but stated in a video on the Big Cat Rescue website that other big cat owners had been prosecuted as well.

 In November 2019, Universal Content Productions announced that they were adapting a Joe Exotic podcast for television, with Kate McKinnon portraying Baskin.
 This was released as Joe v Carole on Peacock on March 3, 2022.
-Season 1 Episode 3 alludes to new information of Don Lewis having abused Carole and her minor daughter Jamie years before his disappearance.
+Season 1, episode 3, alludes to new information of Don Lewis having abused Carole and her minor daughter Jamie years before his disappearance.

 In March 2020, Baskin was featured in the Netflix documentary Tiger King.
 While filming, she and Howard were told that the series would be "the big cat version of Blackfish" and would help stop cub abuse.
 They were also told that, while Exotic and the disappearance of Don Lewis would be featured in the series, they would not be the focus.
 Several of the zookeepers featured in the documentary, including Exotic (who had previously made a diss track referencing Lewis' disappearance in 2015) and Tabraue, believe that she was responsible for Lewis' disappearance.
 After Tiger King was released, Baskin was cyberbullied over her speculated involvement in Lewis' disappearance via Internet memes, including a viral TikTok parody of the Megan Thee Stallion song "Savage" referencing Lewis' disappearance and sung by someone doing an impression of Exotic.